I want to take this opportunity to salute mothers everywhere on this Mother’s Day, May 13, 2018.

 It was reported that 9 people have been killed and 16 injured.

 Thanks go to the first responders that arrived on the scene and are looking after the victims.

-It is with a deep sense of sorrow that I commemorate with you, the events of ‘Black July 1983’.
+It is with a deep sense of reverence that I commemorate with you the 103nd Anniversary of the Armenian Genocide.